Stephan-Voss/layoutium/README.md

 fileName = card2.layout.json
 fileName = card3.layout.json</code>
 ... etc.
-imageResolution is dpi.
+imageResolution is in dpi.
 Anything but CMYK for the colormodel will result in RGB.
-Images are saved as .jpeg for CMYK and .png for RGB.
+Images are saved as .jpeg for CMYK and .png for RGB (to allow transparency).

-~ Known Issues ~
+Warning: This will delete anything currently onscreen!

+KNOWN ISSUES
 Bug 001: When opening files, canceling may throw unhandled exceptions.